pxzlz-ctrl/Peer2ProfitV2/README.md

 <div align="center">

 ## Setup (DO THESE IN ORDER)
+</div>

-1. Create a blank repl and click on it.
+1. Create a BASH repl.<br>
-2. Open the shell on the right side of the page.
+2. Open the shell on the right side of the page.<br>
 3. Run the following commands.

-</div>

 ### Replace Nix and Start Scripts: